Panasonic GX9 Review

-Overall this results in a very neat layout that makes the camera just that bit more portable than SLR-shaped rivals with central viewfinders.
-The camera seems pretty well made too, with a reassuringly dense feel, but unlike the GX8 it’s not weather-sealed.
+In essence, the GX9 is an evolution of the GX80, being a compact, flat-bodied design with a tilting screen and corner-mounted viewfinder.
+This results in a very neat layout that’s just a bit more portable than SLR-shaped rivals with central viewfinders.
+The GX9 seems pretty well made too, with a reassuringly dense feel, but unlike the GX8 it’s not weather-sealed.
 For that, Panasonic fans will have to choose an SLR-shaped camera like the G80 or G9.

 Panasonic GX9 – Viewfinder and screen

-Just like the GX80, the GX9 uses a 2.76m-dot equivalent field-sequential viewfinder with a 16:9 aspect ratio.
+Just like the GX80, the GX9 uses a 2.76m-dot equivalent field-sequential LCD viewfinder with a 16:9 aspect ratio.
 Rather than using separate red, green and blue pixels in the panel, this displays red, green and blue images in very quick succession, to give a convincing illusion of a full-colour display.